aadya940/stampdb/README.md

 ```

 The query system returns numpy memory-mapped arrays containing all data points that satisfy the predicate function, maintaining consistent dimensions across results.

+### How's it different from SQL?

+Traditional SQL databases use B-trees because they need to support complex queries, joins, and range scans efficiently.
+But for time series data like Stocks, EEG etc., you're usually just writing new data points (arrays) and reading back ranges by timestamp (I think much simpler access patterns).
+StampDB uses a hash index (like Bitcask) which gives O(1) lookups by timestamp, plus the append-only log structure is perfect for time series since you're constantly writing new data chronologically.
+The memory-mapped files let you treat the data like it's in RAM even when it's on disk, which is great for numerical computations.